mcnuttandrew/critical-hci-vis-class/src/index.md

 layout: "base.html"
 ---

-This course aims to equip students with skills for critically analyzing data and data related systems in the context of human-computer interaction (HCI) and visualization research, as well as in computer science more broadly.
+This course aims to equip students with skills for critically analyzing data and data-related systems in the context of human-computer interaction (HCI) and visualization research, as well as in computer science more broadly.
 Via readings, projects, and discussions students will develop conceptual tools for evaluating, interpreting, and critiquing data, interfaces, and systems—critical thinking in data writ large.

 Relevant questions include: what is data?
 How do we evaluate the quality and relevance of systems for interacting with data?
 What biases might be inherent in these designs?
 To serve this goal we will explore perspectives from critical theory, science and technology studies, and HCI/VIS research (such as Data Feminism).
-Students will gain experience in reading, understanding, and applying ideas from other fields to problems in familiar data domains.
+Students will gain experience reading, understanding, and applying ideas from other fields to problems in familiar data domains.

 Learning objectives:

 - **Critical thinking**: at the end of the course students should feel comfortable applying a variety of theoretical lenses to data and data systems.
 - **Communication**: at the end of the course students will be able to communicate and synthesize their ideas in a variety of formats
-- **Theory**: at the end of the course students will be able describe the content of a variety of theoretical perspectives and apply them to data and data systems.
+- **Theory**: at the end of the course students will be able to describe the content of a variety of theoretical perspectives and apply them to data and data systems.

-Mechanically, the course can be thought of a choose your own adventure with a small handful of requirements (showing up to class / being a good citizen) wherein you strive to get a certain number of points by the end (20).
+Mechanically, the course is essentially a [choose-your-own-adventure](https://en.wikipedia.org/wiki/Choose_Your_Own_Adventure) with a small handful of requirements (showing up to class / being a good citizen/some other minor stuff) wherein you strive to get a certain number of points by the end (20).
 There are a variety of different types of works that you can do to get points, such as an essay or a project.
 It is up to you how you decide to approach this course.
 Thus there is a more mechanical learning objective of pushing students to deal effectively with time management.

 <!-- # Table of contents